ditkrg/number-to-kurdish-words/README.md

 This gem is a Ruby implementation of the NPM package https://github.com/Mawlood-Fareq/kurdish-number-towords/

+The algorithm was already developed by the author of the NPM package.

 ## Installation

 Add this line to your application's Gemfile: